haacked/haacked.com/_posts/2014-12-04-duck-typing.markdown

 > The "royal-road" alternative route to overloading would, I think, be the use of suitable named-arguments.
 A rockier road, perhaps preferable in some cases, but more work for dubious benefit, would be the try/except approach to see if an argument supplies the functionalities you require.

 My uneducated guess is that despite Alex's downplaying of it as a solution, duck typing became a thing because of Ruby.
-While Python advocates an "explicit is better than implicit" philosophy, Ruby is known for its "configuration over convention" philosophy that sometimes is in conflict with explicitness.
+While Python advocates an "explicit is better than implicit" philosophy, Ruby is known for its "convention over configuration" philosophy that sometimes is in conflict with explicitness.

 For static typed languages, I think the idea of structural typing provides a really interesting combination of type safety and flexibility.
 Mark Rendle, in the comments to Eric's blog post provides this observation: